SwirlNetworks/swirl-sdk-ios/README.md

 ## Release Notes
 **Version:** `3.0-beta1` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Date:** `7/22/16`
 <p>
-This is the initial release of sdk3. sdk3 represents a completely rearchitected and rewritten code base for both iOS and Android.
+This is the initial release of `Swirl.framework`. `Swirl.framework` represents a completely rearchitected and rewritten code base for iOS.
 As this is pre-release software, it has a number of bugs and issues which are highlighted below and remains subject to changes in functionality and interfaces.
-If you have access to this repository, it is likely because we are hoping for feedback.
+If you have access to this repository, it is likely because we are hoping for feedback.  **Don't be shy.**

 #### Known Issues
  1. issue one